kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF.
 Or IF ...
 ELSE ...
 THEN
 * TODO Word to define lcd user character 0-3.
 Then word to output via emit etc

-* TODO Rework the storage system file structure and functions.
-Remove some of the defunct words.
 * TODO need word to get file id by name
 * TODO need word to get file name by id